 The Sala de los Mocárabes (Hall of the Mocárabes), through which visitors enter the Patio de los Leones got its name from the Christian architects who worked on the Alhambra after the Reconquista, men influenced by the Moorish style.
 They changed the original cupola for a baroque ceiling.

 The Sala de los Abencerrajes (Hall of the Abencerrajes) derives its name from an Arabian noble family, the Banu Sarraj.
-Legend (mainly from the fertile imagination of Washinton Irving) states that in 15th century, King Abu’l-Hasan Ali (Spanish Muley Hacen), the penultimate monarch massacred the Saraj family because their chieftain Ahmet was having a love affair with the King’s second wife, Zoraya (Spanish Isabel de Solis).
+Legend (mainly from the fertile imagination of Washington Irving) states that in 15th century, King Abu’l-Hasan Ali (Spanish Muley Hacen), the penultimate monarch massacred the Saraj family because their chieftain Ahmet was having a love affair with the King’s second wife, Soraya (Spanish Isabel de Solis).

 In the Sala de los Reyes (King's Hall) to the east, a painting adorns the central vault of the ceiling.
 It supposedly features the first ten Moorish Kings of Granada.